-Cor mpany Name
+Company Name

-Fo r Year Ended
+For Year Ended

-SC HEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSU
+SC CHEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSURE YEAR

-quires a breakdown of capital expenditure on assets incurred in the disclosure year, including any ch canital contributions a are received but
+This schedule requires a breakdown of capital expenditure on assets incurred in the disclosure year, including any assets in respect of which capital contributions are received, but

-that are vested assets.
-Information on expenditure on assets must be provided on an accounting ire received, but
+excluding assets that are vested assets.
+Information on expenditure on assets must be provided on an accounting accruals basis and must exclude finance costs.

-de explanatory comment on their expenditure on assets in Schedule 14 (Explanatory Notes to Te
+Bs must provide explanatory comment on their expenditure on assets in Schedule 14 (Explanatory Notes to Templates). alored by a service 2.0

-This information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and $$ so is subject to the assur rance report required by section 2.8.
+inis s information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report req uired by section 2.8.

-sch rej
+sch re ef

-7 6a(i)· Expenditure on Assets (\$000) (\$000)
+7 6a(i): Expenditure on Assets (5000 (\$000)

-8 04(.,.
-Consumer connection ι,
+8 Consumer connection -

 9 System growth

 10 Asset replacement and renewal

 11 Asset relocations

 12 Reliability, safety and environment:

 13 Quality of supply -

-14 Legislative and regulatory -
+14 Legislative and regulatory

-15 Other reliability, safety and environment

-16 Total reliability, safety and environment -
+15 16 Other reliability, safety and environment Total reliability, safety and environment -

-17 1 Expenditure on network assets -
+17 Expenditure on network assets

-18 Expenditure on non-network assets -
+18 Expenditure on non-network assets Expenditure on non-network assets

 19

-20 1 Expenditure on assets -
+20 Expenditure on assets -

 21 plus Cost of financing

-22 less Value of capital contributions -
+22 less Value of capital contributions

-23 plus Value of vested assets L
+23 plus Value of vested assets

-24 -
+24

-25 ' Capital expenditure L -
+25 Capital expenditure -

+26 Caliily Subsempenents of Evanditure on Assets (where known) (\$000)

-20 6a/ii\.
-Subcomponents of Expenditure on Assets (where known) (\$000)
+26 6a(ii): Subcomponents of Expenditure on Assets (where known) (3000)

-26 ua(II). г (\$000)

-27 Energy efficiency and demand side management, reduction of energy losses -
+27 Energy efficiency and demand side management, reduction of energy losses

-28 Overhead to underground conversion -
+28 29 Overhead to underground conversion Research and development

-29 Research and development L
+29 kesearch and development

-30 6a(iii) : Consumer Connection
+30 6a(iii): Consumer Connection

-31 ' ' Consumer types defined by EDB (\$000) (\$000)
+31 Consumer types defined by EDB (\$000)

 32 [EDB consumer type]

 33 [EDB consumer type]

 34 [EDB consumer type]

 35 [EDB consumer type]

-36 [EDB consumer type]

-37 include additional rows if needed
+36 37 [EDB consumer type] include additional rows if needed

-38 39 Consumer connection expenditure -
+38 Consumer connection expenditure

+39 consumer connection expenditure

 40 less Capital contributions funding consumer connection expenditure

-41 ,633 Consumer connection less capital contributions
+41 Consumer connection less capital contributions -

-L Asset
+Coll A Contact Country and Acoust Production and Production Asset

-42 6a(iv) : System Growth and Asset Replacement and Renewal Replacement and
+42 6a(iv): System Growth and Asset Replacement and Renewal System Growth Gr Replacement and rowth Renewal

-43 System Growth Renewal

-44 (\$000) (\$000)
+43 44 (\$000

-45 Subtransmission
+45 Subtransmission (\$550)

 46 Zone substations

 47 Distribution and LV lines

 48 Distribution and LV cables

 49 Distribution substations and transformers

+50 Distribution switchgear

-50 51 Distribution switchgear Other network assets
+51 Other network assets

-51 52 Other network assets System growth and asset replacement and repewal expenditure
+52 System growth and asset replacement and renewal expenditure

-53 less System growth and asset replacement and renewal expenditure Capital contributions funding system growth and asset replacement and renewal
+53 less Capital contributions funding system growth and asset replacement and renewal

-54 1633 System growth and asset replacement and renewal less capital contributions
+54 55 System growth and asset replacement and renewal less capital contributions

-55 , o
+55

-33

 56 6a(v): Asset Relocations

-57 . , Project or programme (\$000) (\$000)
+57 Project or programme (\$000 (\$000)

 58 [Description of material project or programme]

 59 [Description of material project or programme]

 60 [Description of material project or programme]

 61 [Description of material project or programme]

 62 [Description of material project or programme]

 63 include additional rows if needed

 64 All other projects or programmes - asset relocations

 65 Asset relocations expenditure -

-66 less Capital contributions funding asset relocations
+66 67 less Capital contributions funding asset relocations Asset relocations less capital contributions

-67 Asset relocations less capital contributions -
+67 Asset relocations less capital contributions